18F/handbook/docs/09-security/incident-response-plan.md

 During this process, the team communicates in the following places:

-* Situation updates, investigation notes, and other relevant information gets captured in the GitHub issue created to track this event.
+* Situation updates, investigation notes, and other relevant information gets captured in the issue/ticket created to track this event.
 * Real-time communication happens in Slack, in the [`#general`](https://civicactions.slack.com/messages/general/) channel.
 * If needed, the team can use a Zoom room, Google Hangout and/or Google Docs to share information that's not appropriate for Slack (PII, etc.).
    * IT Zoom <https://zoom.us/j/865708118> Meeting ID: 865 708 118